Cuchara Valley Area - South Central Colorado

 It's been over 50 years since passengers have traveled this historic pass over the Sangre de Cristo Mountains between the towns of Alamosa, Antonito and La Veta.
 Steep grades and cliff-hanging curves await you.
 Once the rail hub of the region, Alamosa is the departure point for Colorado's newest scenic railroad!

-Along The Scenic Highway of Legends, 5 blocks from downtown La Veta Colorado, this family friendly B&B is actually on the corner.
-No Smoking or Pets.
-Children Welcome.
+Along the Scenic Highway of Legends, on the corner, 5 blocks from downtown La Veta CO, sits this family friendly B&B. No Smoking or Pets.
+Harding's Welcomes Children!
 5 bedrooms with private baths.

 National Historic Sites and Landmarks: